What is a BOL?

 One important point of distinction is that a BOL is not a freight bill or an invoice.
 It is instead an official document that acts as evidence of the agreement between the shipper and the carrier.
 Freight bills typically include similar information as a BOL, but also spell out any accessorial charges and accounting details.

-When is a BOL Signed?
+When is a Bill of Lading Signed?

 For a BOL to act for the above purposes, it needs to be signed at various points of transfer throughout the delivery process.